What You Need To Know About Medicare Part C

 |Medicare annual enrollment period||Oct.
 15 – Dec.
 7 of each year||You can join, switch, or drop a plan.
 This includes Medicare Advantage and Medicare Part D plans.|

-From the pros: Avoid costly late fees and penalties by following our valuable Medicare enrollment guide!
+From the pros: Avoid costly late enrollment penalties by following our valuable Medicare enrollment guide!

 Quick tip: Wondering why Original Medicare is split into two parts?
 Head over to our Original Medicare breakdown to find out why we have Medicare Part A and Part B.